 10 of 11

-The Pomegranate is a deciduous plant variously referred to as a tree or a shrub.
-That is because specimens range from being 3 feet tall and bush-like to 20 to 30 feet tall and more tree-like.
-They are self-pollinating and suited to zones 7 to 10.
-Dwarf versions 8 to 10 feet tall are available, but their fruit is smaller.
-The seed of this fruit is the part that is eaten.
-Pomeganate seeds are a bit crunchy with a distinct sweet, tart flavor.
+The pomegranate is a deciduous plant that can be referred to as being a tree or as a shrub because specimens range from three feet tall and bush-like to 20 to 30 feet tall and more tree-like.
+They are self-pollinating and are hardy in USDA hardiness zones 7 to 10.
+Dwarf varieties that reach eight to ten feet tall are available, but their fruit is smaller.
+Pomegranate seeds, which is the part of the fruit that is edible, are a bit crunchy with a distinct sweet, tart flavor.